 Although Grave's work was historically inaccurate and largely based on folklore and fairy tales, there is still a certain mystique surrounding the Ogham.
 The importance of trees and nature from which the Ogham are named cannot be ignored and nobody really knows its origins.

-Follow in the footsteps of your Irish ancestors and have your name written in old Irish and the Ogham translation, the mysterious language of ancient Ireland.
+Follow in the footsteps of your Irish ancestors with your name written in old Irish and the Ogham translation, the mysterious language of ancient Ireland.

-Your personalised print is bordered by a beautiful Celtic knot design with a classic symbol of Ireland in each corner.
+Your print is bordered by a beautiful Celtic knot design with a classic symbols of Ireland.